Thursday, July 28, 2022

 I am currently re-reading Peter Crawford’s “The War of the Three Gods”, about the last Roman-Persian war and the subsequent whipping that both of those powers then took at the hands of the Muslim Arabs.
 I’ve just finished the first part and am writing this to summarize the events chronologically for my own use and hopefully as an introduction for those who don’t know this period.
 The war was between the Roman Empire and Sassanid Persia, whose state religion was Zoroastrianism.
 They didn’t worship fire but the extensive use of fire in their temples convinced non-believers otherwise.
 The western part of the Roman Empire - including Rome - had gone under over a century before, though much had been reconquered.
 The Empire was Christian, including all the baggage between Orthodox Christianity and heretics that came with it.
 My outline of the war is cursory and incomplete.
 To those already deep into this period, have mercy.

 Back in the day, when I worked in a library (and got to read most of the new history books first) I read a stirring account of the last Roman-Persian war.
 It said heroic Emperor Heraclius overthrew the evil usurper Phocas, turned the disastrous war around, rallying his people in a virtual crusade.
 Crawford’s book doesn’t worship Heraclius, noting that he suffered a decade of defeats, losing major parts of the Empire before his counterattack on Persia.
 He did finally turn the war around, just in time to serve up two exhausted powers to the Muslim jihad.
-The current book is a drier read than the one back in the 70s (cannot recall the name), wnich featured the super-hero Heraclius dispatching Persian champions and generals in single combat.
+The current book is a drier read than the one back in the 70s (cannot recall the name), which featured the super-hero Heraclius dispatching Persian champions and generals in single combat.

 Rome and the Sassanids had been waging war against each other sporadically since the Sassanids overthrew the Parthians in the early 3rd Century.
 Fairly evenly matched, the wars usually resulted in minor changes to territory in Armenia or Mesopotamia.
 They also waged proxy wars through the Arab Ghassanids (Pro-Roman and Christian) and Lakhmids (Pro-Persian).
 Both Rome and Persia had plenty of internal problems with civil wars and usurpations.
 The key to the last war arises from the previous war (572-591).
 In 590 the Sassanid Spabed (general) Bahram rose against the aging Shah Hormizd IV.
 Replacing the Shah with his vigorous son Khusro II (AKA Chosroes, Khusrau, etc.) wasn’t enough.
 The young Shah fled to Roman Syria.
 Bahram crowned himself Bahram VI Chobin.
 The soldier-emperor Maurice (AKA Mauricius) invited the exiled Shah to Constantinople.
 With the substantial Roman force loaned him added to his own followers, Khusro regained his throne, chasing Bahram into exile and an early death.
 Khusro signed a treaty that was very favorable to the Romans.
 For a decade, the truce held and both put their energy into shoring up their other frontiers, Rome on the Danube against Avars and Slavs, Sassanids in the Caucasus against Turks.